 The results promise a new kind of outcome.
 Bolstered by Florida revenues of $2 billion, the tribe did, in fact, invest $500 million to renovate the property.
-Hard Rock stripped its twin towers’ exterior of their East Indian ornament, a garish reflection of its former owner’s taste.
+Hard Rock stripped its twin towers’ exterior of their East Indian ornament.
 They gutted its interior.
 And they gave birth to 2,000 luxury hotel rooms and a massive casino packed with 2,200 slots and 120 gaming tables.

 Most extraordinarily, the Seminole Tribe achieved all this without debt.
 And Hard Rock, determined to welcome guests in time for the lucrative summer season, hurtled toward opening day in a head-spinning eight months.
 They made their deadline.

 The hotel was sold out on opening night, its casino overflowing with all walks of life – the rich and the less so, the aged and the infirm, the hipsters and the square – and every race, color and gender preference under the sun.
 Some came from out of town, but many more were local.
 Among them was a staff of 3,900 employees, hand-selected from the 60,000 who applied for much-needed jobs.

 Today, we have two tall buildings that are harbingers of a bright new future for the nation’s second-largest gaming and entertainment city.
 They are strong, clean and potent catalysts for change – and physical icons for the transformational power of architecture – for a community and the people who live and work there.

 For example, Hard Rock’s minorities partner, Joe Jingoli, worked with the attorney general’s office to change the name of a local legal venue from “Drug Court” to “Recovery Court.”
 He helped establish a jobs training program – and began to hire its cleaned-up graduates at the hotel and casino.